TheCowboyAI/w3/initiate-cim.md

 6. Uses NATS Jetstream for communication between components
 7. Uses Object Store and Event Store for Domain Events
 8. Scales by communicating with other Domain nats servers
+9. Keeps Inventory of itself in published Events

 ## 📋 Project Initialization Steps